 Highlights were the Gershwin Rhapsody in Blue Concert featuring the Consort Choir’s resident accompanist Dwight Siemens, Opera Favourites 2003 Concert featuring soloists Rachel Perkyns, Colleen Ball, Bill Kelly, and Douglas Sharp.
 Haydn’s Creation with Betty Allison and Ken Lavigne, and a program featuring Allison Arends soprano, offering Mozart followed by Dvorak’s Eighth Symphony.

-Sue Doughty has been designated as Choir rehearsal Conductor and continues to provide excellent direction to prepare the choir, which she has been a soprano member of since 1997.
+Sue Doughty has been designated as Choir Rehearsal Conductor and continues to provide excellent direction to prepare the choir, which she has been a soprano member of since 1997.
 Since 1991 Joy Ann Bannerman has assisted as assistant orchestra conductor when needed.
 Concerts are performed at the Christian Reformed Church or the Cowichan Community Centre Theatre with the fundraiser Strauss Ball at Arbutus Ridge.
-The Concerto Competition held in Maple Bay each year, results in a Vancouver Island young musician receiving a chance to perform with the orchestra.
+The Concerto Competition held each year results in a Vancouver Island young musician receiving a chance to perform with the orchestra.
 The Monday night orchestra and Wednesday evening choir rehearsals are held weekly in Sylvan United Church, Mill Bay.
-New musicians welcome.
+New musicians are welcome.

 Performing a widely varied program of music mainly from the classical literature, the orchestra and choir give a fresh challenge to their members with each concert.
-New players are welcome, new choir members also, especially men, with the season running September to May.
+Wind players when chairs are available, and string players at a conservatory level grade 6 or higher are welcome.
+New choir members are also, especially men, with our season running September to May.